Eight part-time duty coroners appointed in $7.5m boost to reduce inquest backlog

 A coroner determines the cause of death in such cases through an inquest in court or "on papers", through evidence sent to the coroner.

-But the number of deaths reported to New Zealand's 17 coroners are increasing each year and some families, including those of suicide-bereaved whānau, have waited more than three years for an inquest.
+But the number of deaths reported to New Zealand's 17 coroners is increasing each year and some families, including those of suicide-bereaved whānau, have waited more than three years for an inquest.

 The Minister for Courts, Andrew Little, announced the eight part-time coroners today as the Government works to reduce the major delays in the system.